-CYC are doing such important work and I got to see this first hand on my trip to the lake district last summer with a great bunch of young carers.
+Cheshire Young Carers are doing such important work and I got to see this first hand on my trip to the lake district last summer with a great bunch of young carers.
 It was fantastic to see the development of character over the few days, the forming of friendships and how formerly quiet individuals came completely out of their shells.
-This is the magic CYC are doing.
+This is the magic Cheshire Young Carers are doing.
 They are helping to support and develop amazing young people.
-I am so proud to say I am part of such an important organisation.
+I am so proud to say I am part of such an important organisation.”

-In addition the young carers at CYC have said that they value being supported by volunteers as they feel as though the support is genuine as a person is giving up their own time and that this builds stronger relationships
+In addition the young carers at Cheshire Young Carers have said that they value being supported by volunteers as they feel as though the support is genuine as a person is giving up their own time and that this builds stronger relationships